phone icon (917) 310-3371 Explore Opioid Addiction Treatment Menu

 Medication for addiction treatment works best when follow-up, behavioral-health support, and realistic clinic access are all handled as part of the same care plan.

-Fast access still needs a real plan A strong opioid-treatment page should make the care path obvious: same-day review when possible, safe timing, insurance or self-pay clarity, and follow-up that actually fits the patient’s life.
+Fast access still needs a real plan Strong opioid treatment should make the care path obvious: same-day review when possible, safe timing, insurance or self-pay clarity, and follow-up that actually fits the patient's life.

 What the MAT program actually covers